gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   *3*   Eliminate intermediate overflows (`ELIMINATED`)
   ===== ===============================================================

-  If only one digit appears then it applies to all cases; if two digits are given, then the first applies outside assertions, and the second within assertions.
+  If only one digit appears, then it applies to all cases; if two digits are given, then the first applies outside assertions, pre/postconditions, and type invariants, and the second applies within assertions, pre/postconditions, and type invariants.

   If no digits follow the *-gnato*, then it is equivalent to *-gnato11*, causing all intermediate overflows to be handled in strict mode.

-  This switch also causes arithmetic overflow checking to be performed (as though `pragma Unsuppress (Overflow_Mode)` had been specified.
+  This switch also causes arithmetic overflow checking to be performed (as though `pragma Unsuppress (Overflow_Mode)` had been specified).

   The default if no option *-gnato* is given is that overflow handling is in `STRICT` mode (computations done using the base type), and that overflow checking is enabled.

-  Note that division by zero is a separate check that is not controlled by this switch (division by zero checking is on by default).
+  Note that division by zero is a separate check that is not controlled by this switch (divide-by-zero checking is on by default).

   See also :ref:`Specifying_the_Desired_Mode`.